patrickjames242/react-extend-components/README.md

 />
 ```

 Here we're destructuring certain props that were provided to the outermost component for use within our component.
 Whatever props you destructure / access in the props argument will be hidden from the underlying element.
 This will prevent pesky errors from React as well as prevent unexpected behavior if your prop names conflict with HTML attribute names.
-(The package uses getters within the props object to figure out which props you're using within your component.)
+(The package uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for the props object to figure out which props you're using within your component.)

 Additionally, the `props` argument doesn't restrict you to properties you've defined yourself.
 You can access any prop the user passes to the outermost component, even refs!